The Origin of Gravity

 This understanding of gravity eliminates the problems of dark matter, as photons fulfil the functions of dark matter in all occurrences.

-And it explains the problem of dark energy and the very grave problem of quantum gravity.
+And it explains the problem of dark energy and the very serious problem of quantum gravity.

 The structure of particles used here is called the Basic Particle Model.